gio54321/gio54321.github.io/content/posts/two-plus-two-writeup.md

 Last weekend, together with my team we hosted a [CTF event](https://ctftime.org/event/2294) for the MOCA hacker camp.
 It was a great event, and I managed to write two challenges.
-One of them was about [Jolt](https://jolt.a16zcrypto.com/), a RISC-V based zkvm.
+One of them was about [Jolt](https://jolt.a16zcrypto.com/), a RISC-V based zkVM.

 The overall idea while creating the challenge was to
 - clone the Jolt repository
-- remove some random line
+- remove some random lines
 - make players prove that $2+2=5$ (as the name implies!)

 I thought that this could be a challenge with a quite funny theme, and in the end I think it came out pretty instructive as well!